KorAP/korapxmltool/Readme.md

 Corpus Analysis Platform at the Leibniz Institute for German Language ([IDS](http://www.ids-mannheim.de/)).

-It is published under the BSD 2-clause "Simplified" license.
+It is published under the GNU General Public License, Version 3, 29 June 2007.

 ## Contributions